echawk/kiss-java-boot/README.md

 icedtea-boot target), a CRC error also occurs.
 That leads me to think that there is some issue with openjdk7's zip implementation.

+UPDATE: this issue seems to have been *slightly* fixed, by instead using fastjar as the jar implementation during build, however now there are bigger build issues.

+When trying to compile openjdk7 with itself, the build fails spectacularly: [log](https://0x0.st/oSEF.ddgpJC)

+When trying to build openjdk8 with openjdk7, the build also fails: [log](https://0x0.st/oSEC.GKgGHb)

 # Installation

 The process for installation is almost entirely manual, and I do *not* recommend